-LTC has an infrastructure in place for distance education programs to ensure the system is secure, reliable, safe, and private in regard to student records.
-Online login information is password protected and on a secure server hosted and maintained by Schoology.
-During the 2021-2022 school year, the transition to Canvas will continue as Schoology is replaced.
-Online login information is password protected and on a secure server hosted and maintained by Instructure, Inc. Access to student's credit card, social security numbers and other theft sensitive information is not accessible in the Schoology system since registration for programs is done on the school campus.
+LTC has infrastructure in place for distance education programs to ensure the system is secure, reliable, safe, and private regarding student records.
+Online login information is password protected and on a secure server hosted and maintained by Instructure, Inc. Access to student's credit card, social security numbers and other theft sensitive information is not accessible in the Canvas system, owned and operated by Instructure, Inc., since registration for programs is done on the school campus.

 LTC has processes in place to establish that the student who registers for a distance education course is the same student who participates in and completes the course and receives the academic credit.
 A student enrolling in an online course as part of a hybrid program is added to the course roster after the program registration process has been completed in the Admissions office.
-Each student receives a LTC photo ID during the program registration process, and that ID is required to be worn on orientation day/first day of class to be verified by the faculty member.
+Each student is identified via registration paperwork and government issued ID on orientation day/first day of class by the faculty member.